uffe/awesome-react-components/readme.md

 # Multiple Date Picker

-*Allow user to select multiple dates.
+<em>Allow user to select multiple dates.

 The user should be able to select several dates at a time; Once the calendar opened he sould be able to click on several dates to select them.
 (Instead of having to open-and-close the calendar for each selected date.)

-Is there a date picker library covering that use case?*
+Is there a date picker library covering that use case?</em>

  - [react-infinite-calendar](https://github.com/clauderic/react-infinite-calendar) - Infinite scrolling date-picker built with React, with localization, themes, keyboard support, and more.
  - [react-flatpickr](https://github.com/coderhaoxin/react-flatpickr) - Flatpickr for React.